Geometry-aided Vision-based Localization of Future Mars Helicopters in Challenging Illumination Conditions: INTRODUCTION

-One of the next evolutionary steps in advancing aerial mobility on the red planet is represented by the Mars Science Helicopter (MSH), a concept of a hexacopter with a payload capacity of up to 5 kg and lateral traverse capability over 10 km \cite{Tzanetos2022}.
-To achieve precision during such long-range traverses, it is crucial to minimize drift in position estimates generated by the on-board Visual Inertial Odometry (VIO) in a global navigation satellite system (GNSS)-denied environment like Mars.
-During flights demos on Mars, Ingenuity's VIO algorithm produced a position error drift of 2-6\% over a flight envelope that includes flight with up to 625 meters of total distance traversed, at a maximum forward velocity of 5 m/s and a maximum altitude of 10 m.
-For MSH’s long-range traverses within $\sim$10 km and altitudes up to 100 meters, the drift is expected to be considerably higher and onboard global localization needs to be performed online.

-Global localization can be accomplished by registering images captured by the rotorcraft's navigation camera onto orbital maps that are pre-registered to a global reference frame followed by the derivation of the rotocraft's position and orientation relative to the orbital map.
+The demonstration flights of NASA's Mars Helicopter, \textit{Ingenuity}, have marked a groundbreaking milestone in Mars exploration~\cite{Grip2022}.
+One of the next evolutionary steps is the Mars Science Helicopter (MSH)~\cite{Tzanetos2022}, a hexacopter concept with multi-kg payload capacity and 10 km traverse capability at altitudes up to 100 m, aimed at supporting high-priority investigations in Martian astrobiology, climate, and geology~\cite{Bapst2021Mars}.
+Precision navigation during such long-range traverses requires minimizing drift in position estimates generated by the onboard Visual Inertial Odometry (VIO) in a global navigation satellite system (GNSS)-denied environment like Mars.
+During flight demonstrations on Mars, Ingenuity's VIO exhibited 2-6\% position drift across traverses up to 625 m.
+These errors are expected to be considerably higher for MSH, requiring online global localization.
+A rotorcraft can be geo-localized by registering images captured by its navigation camera onto orbital maps pre-registered to a global reference frame, and estimating its pose relative to the map.
 This inherently drift-free geo-localization technique is referred to as Map-based Localization (MbL).

-At the heart of every MbL system lies an image registration method that identifies distinctive features or landmarks in the onboard image and the map in order to enable localization.
-The image registration can be very challenging in this domain due to the large differences in lighting between the onboard image and the map.
-Another factor that may challenge MbL performance is that of scale difference, particularly relevant for the MSH which needs to operate in a wide range of altitudes up to 100 m.
-Furthermore, the localization accuracy can also be impacted by variation in terrain morphology and textures.
-Complex, high-relief terrain may strengthen visual disparity between the onboard and map images at different times of day, due to changes in shadow casting.
-Conversely, textureless terrain can hinder the identification of distinctive features necessary for matching the map and image.
+At the heart of every MbL system lies an image registration method that identifies distinctive features in the onboard image and the map to enable localization.
+This process is challenging due to large differences in lighting and scale between onboard imagery and the reference map.
+High-relief terrain may strengthen visual disparity at different times of day due to changes in shadow casting, while textureless regions can hinder the identification of distinctive features.